Beach Environmental Assessment, Communication, and Health Program

 A Guide to Healthy Swimming at Saltwater Beaches: Washington State's BEACH Program is a downloadable brochure.

-2015 BEACH List divides the sampled beaches by county.
+DRAFT 2016 BEACH List divides the sampled beaches by county.
+This list is currently open for comment.
 See if your beach is covered.

 Contact BEACH -Reach BEACH staff, sign up for the ListServe, follow us on social-media platforms.